 Students explored many exciting projects that integrated STEAM (Science, Technology, Engineering, Arts and Mathematic) into their Computer Technology projects.

-- Understanding data signals in networks and in flying drones
+- Understanding data signals in networks

 - Design and test electrical circuits